Cytomegalovirus (CMV) After Organ Transplant

 What Is CMV?

-If a healthy person has symptoms, they may include:
+If a person has symptoms of active CMV, they may include:

 But CMV can cause serious illness and even death in a person who has had an organ transplant.
 It can lead to serious infections from other causes.
 These may include infections from bacteria, viruses, or fungus.
 CMV can also lead to damage or failure of the new organ.
 And CMV can also make it more likely that your body will reject the new organ.